 IFSTS 2019 sponsored by Tsakos Group will take place in the greatest hall of Aegli Zappiou, the OLYMPIA HALL.

 If you wish accommodation, there are many good hotels in the region to choose.
-The following hotels offer excellent services and are recommended, since they are very close to Aegli Zappiou and all the archaeological places (Plaka, Parthenon, Greek Ancient Market).
+Below we recommend you some excellent hotels that are very close to Aegli Zappiou and all the archaeological places (Plaka, Parthenon, Greek Ancient Market).
 If you book to these hotels, do not forget to register the following PROMO CODE, in order to receive the forums discount.
 We wish you a nice stay in Athens.